backstage/backstage/packages/integration-react/api-report.md

 import { Config } from '@backstage/config';
 import { ScmIntegrationRegistry } from '@backstage/integration';

-// Warning: (ae-missing-release-tag) "ScmIntegrationsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class ScmIntegrationsApi {
     // (undocumented)
     static fromConfig(config: Config): ScmIntegrationRegistry;
 }

-// Warning: (ae-missing-release-tag) "scmIntegrationsApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const scmIntegrationsApiRef: ApiRef<ScmIntegrationRegistry>;